Union Turnpike local buses: Route description and service

+The Q45 turns north at 188th Street, running to 64th Avenue, where it terminates.
+The Q46 and Q48 continue east on Union Turnpike.
 At 260th Street in Glen Oaks, near the east end of Union Turnpike, the Q46 and Q48 split.
 The Q48, which only operates on weekdays, turns north onto 260th Street and terminates at Little Neck Parkway near the Queens County Farm Museum.
 The Q46 continues east on Union Turnpike until Lakeville Road, where the bus turns north, before briefly entering Nassau County and terminating at Long Island Jewish Medical Center (LIJ).

 Prior to 2025, limited-stop service was operated along the Q46 route during rush hours in the peak direction, making limited stops between Queens Boulevard and Springfield Boulevard, and local stops east of Springfield Boulevard.
 The Q48 was once a local route that operated between Roosevelt Avenue and Main Street in Flushing and LaGuardia Airport in East Elmhurst via Roosevelt Avenue, 108th Street-31st Drive, and Ditmars Boulevard.
 The Q45 is classified as a "local" route, which makes local stops along Union Turnpike from Queens Boulevard to 188th Street, albeit with fewer stops than the original Q46 route prior to 2025.
 The Q46 and Q48 are both classified as "rush" routes, making limited stops in both directions along Union Turnpike west of 188th Street.
 Both routes make local stops east of 188th Street.

+School trippers

+When school is in session, several buses begin at Commonwealth Boulevard near a school complex and operate to Kew Gardens between 2:35 and 3:12pm, with one more departing at 3:51pm.
+These trips operate as the Q46 Rush.
+Two more Q46 buses depart across from Archbishop Molloy High School at Main/Manton Streets, and operate the full route to LIJ Hospital at 2:25 and 2:30pm.
+These trips head to Union Turnpike via Main Street.